ElmarGeerlings/CS50x/README.md

 ```

 ## Substitution
-A program that implements a substitution cipher
+A program that implements a substitution cipher.

 ## Tideman
 A program that runs a Tideman election, per the below.